-[Please note: Some of the links below are “affiliate links.”
-This means that if you click on a link and make a purchase, we receive a small commission.
+[Please note that some of the links below are “affiliate links.”
+This means we receive a small commission if you click on a link and make a purchase.
 This doesn’t cost anything more for you, but it does help support the work of The Master and His Apprentices.
-Nevertheless, I only recommend these resources because they provide great value to me and may be a blessing for you.]
+Nevertheless, we only recommend these resources because they provide great value and may be a blessing to you.]

 Further Historical Diggings

 My degrees are in art and English, and I am by no means a historical scholar.
 Thankfully, other believers through the ages, whom God has blessed with historical insight, have recorded their findings.
 Besides the Bible, three of the books that really helped develop the biblically-based timelines for The Master and His Apprentices are Ussher’s The Annals of the World, Down’s Unwrapping the Pharaohs, and Jones’s The Chronology of the Old Testament.
 These books won’t be for everyone, as they can be quite technical.
 Nevertheless, for anyone interested in diving further into biblical history and chronology, these are highly recommended.
 Unwrapping the Pharaohs, in particular, is a great place to start.

 God’s art is all around us — whether looking at nature, pets, or even ourselves.
 Fortunately, the amazing details He designed are things we can appreciate (and praise Him for) every day of our lives.
 One great way to see His work more fully is by visiting local, state, and national parks.
 However, sometimes we want to see more than just what is in our small corner of the world.
 Over the years, the international photography of Christian photographer Ric Ergenbright has greatly inspired me.
 Furthermore, as mentioned in The Master and His Apprentices, the Grand Canyon played a pivotal role in my development of a Christian worldview.
 Therefore, I also recommend Vail’s Grand Canyon: A Different View.